1. Property photo 1 of 48

 The driveway and parking

-The property is approached via a well-maintained gravel driveway that creates an attractive entrance to Woodston Oast House.
+The property is approached via a well maintained gravel driveway that creates an attractive entrance to Woodston Oast House.
 There is ample parking directly in front of the home which provides convenient access for residents and visitors.
 The arrangement offers plenty of space for multiple vehicles while remaining easy to navigate.

 A row of traditional brick-built garages sits close by and includes the single garage allocated to this property which adds secure additional storage or parking if required.
 The setting is quiet and neatly arranged which enhances the sense of order and complements the rural surroundings.